idelchi/godyl/docs/configuration/configuration.md

 For the `install` and `download` subcommands, the subcommand prefix is `TOOL_`.

 The `.env` files follow the same format.
 It further supports a `YAML`-like syntax, where you can use `:` to separate keys and values.

+For both cases, all environment variables are also loaded into the run-time environment.

 ## YAML Configuration